Pineapple Mint Jalapeño Salsa

-Try this atop quesadillas, or a simply grilled chicken breast, or slices of roast pork.
-Next to teriyaki beef skewers, or spooned on a pulled pork sandwich.
-Or just serve it with pita chips for a bright appetizer.
+Try this pineapple mint and jalapeño salsa or relish atop quesadillas, tacos, nachos, or burritos.
+It’s terrific on a simply grilled chicken breast, sautéed shrimp, or slices of roast pork.
+Or spoon it on a plate next to teriyaki beef skewers or on top of a pulled pork sandwich.
+It’s also great with Blackened Swordfish, Grilled Mexican Ribeye, and Fried Green Tomatoes!

 Ingredients

-- ½ cup ¼-inch diced yellow, red, orange or green bell pepper prefereably a combination of two colors
+- ½ cup 1/4-inch diced yellow, red, orange, or green bell pepper (preferably a combination of two colors)

 - 1 tablespoon fresh lime juice